 The Myth about Alcohol and Sleep:

 Many people believe that alcohol helps them sleep, as it can make them feel drowsy and aid in falling asleep more easily.
-But, believe it or not, alcohol is a prime culprit in disrupting your sleep.
+But, believe it or not, alcohol affects your sleep.
 It hinders the body’s chemical processes required for restful slumber, particularly the crucial REM stage.
 By delaying this stage early on, alcohol forces the body to compensate later, affecting both memory formation and recall upon waking.
 As alcohol wears off, it disrupts our sleep cycles, resulting in fragmented and less restorative sleep.
 Trust us, your sleep will be better without alcohol!

 The Impact on Sleep Quality: